165

 This is the most baffling thing to me, because the game has a thing where enemies on fire hurt you more it does damage the enemies but if you have a fire damaging effect you better be killing them quick after you gave them that fire damage or they'll be returning the favour two-fold.
 Yet, the special attack of the Splash kit is to make the water gun spray fire instead, igniting enemies, friendlies and you alike.
 And since its your watergun doing it, you can't soak people if you actually set them ablaze, so i just never use that ult.
 There's also fire damage modifiers for weapons and a fire grenade and just...
 Why?

 Fire is kind of treated like "Fire, bad.
 Water, good!" in this game so why the hell do you then give players some fire damage weapons?!
 Just have them swear off fire entirely, don't touch it, if you see it remove it.
 Or at the least do something like how Vermintide 2 has the Skaven shoot green warp fire, while the hero Sienna shoots regular fire.
 So you can tell good fire from bad fire.
-That way the player can deal a special fire to the enemies that only damage them and not buff them.
+That way the player can deal a special fire to the enemies (Maybe a graphite mixed fire since graphite seems to be the bane of the Hiss' existence?) that only damage them and not buff them.

 -Water